-ORFEO FIORETOS is an associate professor in the Department of Political Science at Temple University where he teaches courses in international relations, international political economy, global governance and related topics, often including coverage of Europe.
+ORFEO FIORETOS is Professor of Political Science at Temple University, where he teaches courses in international relations, international political economy, global governance and related topics, often including coverage of Europe.
 He is the recipient of the Distinguished Teaching Award from the College of Liberal Arts, and has served as Chair of the Undergraduate and Departmental Honors Programs.

-Fioretos’ articles are published in International Organization, Review of International Political Economy, Comparative Political Studies, Journal of European Public Policy, British Journal of Political Science and International Relations, European Political Science, and Review of International Studies.
-His work also appears in Varieties of Capitalism: The Institutional Foundations of Competitive Advantage (edited by Peter A. Hall and David Soskice), Making History: European Integration and Institutional Change at Fifty (edited by Sophie Meunier and Kathleen McNamara), and the Oxford Handbook of the European Union (edited by Erik Jones, Anand Menon, and Stephen Weatherill), Historical Institutionalism and International Relations (edited by Thomas Rixen, Lora Viola and Michael Zürn), and Global Governance in a World of Change (edited by Michael Barnett, Jon Pevehouse, and Kal Raustiala)..
+His articles appear in International Organization, International Theory, Review of International Political Economy, Comparative Political Studies, Global Policy, Journal of European Public Policy, British Journal of Political Science and International Relations, European Political Science, and Review of International Studies.
+His work also appears in Varieties of Capitalism: The Institutional Foundations of Competitive Advantage (edited by Peter A. Hall and David Soskice), Making History: European Integration and Institutional Change at Fifty (edited by Sophie Meunier and Kathleen McNamara), the Oxford Handbook of the European Union (edited by Erik Jones, Anand Menon, and Stephen Weatherill), Historical Institutionalism and International Relations (edited by Thomas Rixen, Lora Viola and Michael Zürn), and Global Governance in a World of Change (edited by Michael Barnett, Jon Pevehouse, and Kal Raustiala)..

 Ongoing research projects examine informal international institutions; legacies and innovations in global economic governance; summitry; and dynamics of international political development.